-Volunteering with the Sexual Assault Centre Kingston offers you a unique and rewarding experience to join other compassionate individuals committed to providing support to survivors of sexual violence and to working towards the prevention of sexual violence.
+Volunteering with the Sexual Assault Centre Kingston offers you a unique and rewarding experience to join other compassionate individuals committed to working towards the prevention of sexual violence.
 Volunteering at the SAC Kingston also provides you the opportunity to:

 Duration of Training